filamentphp/filament/packages/tables/docs/04-filters.md

     ]))
 ```

-## Customizing the filters dropdown trigger action
+## Customizing the filters trigger action

-To customize the filters' dropdown trigger buttons, you may use the `filtersTriggerAction()` method, passing a closure that returns an action.
+To customize the filters trigger buttons, you may use the `filtersTriggerAction()` method, passing a closure that returns an action.
 All methods that are available to [customize action trigger buttons](../actions/trigger-button) can be used:

 ```php
 use Filament\Tables\Actions\Action;